wcyn/C_code/README.md

 <b>CandidateFiles</b>
  Program Specification: This program takes data containing County Candidate details
-                         and writes them to an initial input file, after which the data is sequencially sorted and written onto a different output file.
+                         and writes them to an initial input file, after which the data is sequencially sorted and written onto a different output file.<br><br>
-  Special Features: use of functions: fopen(), fclose(), "r", "w", "a" as well as fprintf() and
+  Special Features:<br>Use of functions: fopen(), fclose(), "r", "w", "a" as well as fprintf() and
-                         fscanf().
+                         fscanf().<br>
-  Date Written:16th August, 2013: Friday
+  Date Written:16th August, 2013: Friday<br>
   Date Last Compiled: 21th August, 2013: Wednesday

 <b>Candidate_Registration</b>
-Program Specification: This program takes candidates' ID numbers and country code as input and outputs a table bearing information on the candidate's Name, ID No., Country Code and Country.
+Program Specification: This program takes candidates' ID numbers and country code as input and outputs a table bearing information on the candidate's Name, ID No., Country Code and Country.<br><br>
-  Special Features: Use of two dimentional arrays
+  Special Features: Use of two dimentional arrays<br>
-  Date Written: 27th July, 2013
+  Date Written: 27th July, 2013<br>
   Date Last Compiled: 29th July, 2013

 <b>NappierGrass(PROJECT)</b>